crowswalk/crowswalk.github.io/signalcreek.markdown

 As Technical Narrative Designer and programmer, I've bridged our ink scripts and Godot backend functionality, allowing all game writers to have control over the way the game works.

 [Take a look at the repository here.](https://github.com/crowswalk/signal_creek)

+# Game Writing
+As a team, we've emphasized a collaborative iteration process for the writing in Signal Creek.
+Everyone on the team has written first drafts of conversations, and passed them off to other team members for several iterations.

+The biggest file that I structured is the Rina npc, which is a complex character that changes state throughout the course of the demo, and has the most dependencies in the game.